Emotional Baggage at Work

 We all bring it – we all have it.
 It is a matter of degree – and awareness.

-In every interaction we have at work, we bring the dynamics of our families, culture, generation and gender with us.
+In every interaction we have at work, we bring our internal and interpersonal dynamics to the table.
+Family, culture, generation and other demographic imprints with us.

-The first problem is that most of us don’t even realize it.
+The first problem is that many of us don’t even realize it.

 Workplace dynamics are part of a system.
-We’ll define a system here as– a set of interconnected things or parts that form a complex whole.
+We will define a system as a set of interconnected things or parts that form a complex whole.

 The Role of the Brain

-This is not woo-woo touchy-feely stuff – it’s well established science.
+This is not woo-woo touchy-feeley stuff – it is well established science.

-Conversations about the role of family dynamics in the workplace often end with the statement, “Well this may all be true, but we’re not here to do therapy.”
-No one’s suggesting that managers become therapists – or that the workplaces hold counseling sessions.
-However, if we continue to operate our organizations as if human dynamics don’t exist, well continue to have the same problems.
+Conversations about the role of psycho-dynamics in the workplace often end with the statement, “Well this may all be true, but we’re not here to do therapy.”
+No one is suggesting that managers become therapists – or that every conversation that acknowledges feelings will end in a counseling session.
+However, if we continue to operate our organizations as if human dynamics do not exist, we will continue to have the same problems.

 Louise Altman, Intentional Communication Consultants